SEVER MINERALS SOLUTION TO BOOST EFFICIENCY OF STOILENSKY GOK

-Stoilensky Mining and Processing Plant is part of NLMK Group and carries out complex processing of iron ore raw materials.
+Stoilensky Mining and Processing Plant is part of NLMK Group and carries out integrated processing of iron ore raw materials.

-Sever Minerals team developed a project to increase the capacity and quality of the resulting product by using the gravitational technology of screw separation and including weakly magnetic iron in the processing, which was previously lost with the tailings* of wet magnetic separation.
+The Sever Minerals team plans to increase the capacity and quality of the end product by using the gravitational technology of screw separation and including weakly magnetic iron in processing.
+This was previously lost with the tailings* of wet magnetic separation.

-The idea of using screw separators is new to the iron ore industry.
-They are mainly used in gold mining enterprises to extract free gold.
-Sever Minerals pioneered the application of this technology to iron ore in a project for the Olenegorsk Mining and Processing Plant and proved the stated effectiveness of this solution.
+The idea of using screw separators, which are used mainly in gold mining enterprises to extract free gold, is new to the iron ore industry.
+Sever Minerals pioneered the application of this technology to iron ore in a project for the Olenegorsk Mining and Processing Plant and proved the effectiveness of this solution.

-The gravity separation process depends on the qualitative characteristics of the feedstock to each deposit, including the specific gravity of particles, mineral and chemical composition.
-This technology has not been previously applied at the client's factory, while industrial tests are a prerequisite for the client.
+The gravity separation process depends on the qualitative characteristics unique to each deposit, including the specific gravity of particles, and their mineral and chemical composition.
+This technology has not previously been used at the plant, and industrial tests are a prerequisite for the client.
 Sever Minerals provided the customer with the opportunity to test the technology at their own factory.

-The mobile pilot installation allows to combine and implement various process flows and move it relatively quickly to other plants for similar tests.
+The mobile pilot installation allows the combination and execution of various process flows and can be transferred to other plants relatively quickly for similar tests.

-The unit consists of three Multotec screw separators, three Metso VT-50 vertical pump units with receiving tanks and circulating pipe sleeves.
-An additional fourth tail tank allows to collect the resulting products and return them to the technology without losing the customer's raw materials at the time of testing.
+The unit consists of three Multotec screw separators and three Metso VT-50 vertical pump units with receiving tanks and circulating pump sleeves.
+An additional fourth tail tank allows the resulting products to be collected and returned to processing without losing the customer's raw materials during testing.
 The solution also includes WEG electric motors and Danfoss frequency converters.

-The installation is easy to maintain: it is connected to the water supply of the factory, equipped with flushing devices and hydraulic slurry mixers in the receiving tanks.
-Due to the design features of the installation, it is possible to provide a long-term autonomous operation mode for the formation and selection of the presented samples.
+The installation is easy to maintain: it is connected to the water supply of the factory, and is fitted with flushing devices and hydraulic slurry mixers in the receiving tanks.
+The design features of the installation mean it can be set on extended autonomous operation mode for the formation and selection of the presented samples.

-*Cleaning rejects of minerals, consisting mainly of waste rock, i.e. with a minimum content of the useful component.
+*Waste products of mineral beneficiation, consisting mainly of superfluous rock, i.e. containing a minimal amount of the useful component.